Election Readiness Tool

 Great!
 Thank you for making a plan to vote.

-Keep an eye out for your vote-by-mail ballot packet this October.
+Keep an eye out for your vote-by-mail ballot packet this May.
 Along with the ballot, your packet will include instructions, a postage-paid return envelope, and an “I Voted” sticker.

 You can return your ballot by mail or in person to an official ballot drop box, the City Hall Voting Center, or on Election Day, to any polling place.
 Please remember to sign the ballot envelope and return it as soon as possible.
-Ballots returned by mail must be postmarked by Election Day, November 5.
+Ballots returned by mail must be postmarked by Election Day, June 2.
 Ballots returned in person must be delivered by 8 p.m. on Election Day.

 You can sign up to receive automatic notifications on the status or your ballot via email, text, or voice message at wheresmyballot.sos.ca.gov